Annual Report 2019-2020

 (INCORPORATED JANUARY 1920)

-The Résidence Wales home is a non-profit private organization which provides a
+The Résidence Wales home is a private, non-profit organization that provides a

-home with a continuum of care for seniors, based on the needs of the community.
+home with a continuum of care for seniors based on the community's needs.

-We are committed to respecting the dignity of all seniors by providing them with a
+We are committed to respecting seniors' dignity by providing them with a

-clean, safe and secure homelike environment which promotes independence,
+clean, safe, and secure homelike environment that promotes independence,

-friendship and comfort for its residents and provides a welcoming atmosphere for
+friendship, and comfort for its residents and supplies a welcoming atmosphere for

 their friends and families.